uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 ### Product Demonstration

 The product demonstration is the final part of the process after all preceding steps have been completed.
+Make sure you have completed the <a href="mtd-itsa-sa-demo-checklist-self-serve.docx" download>pre-demo checklist</a> before the demonstration.

 At the product demonstration HMRC will be expecting to see a consumer ready product and will wish to see software go through the following process flows: